mlinreallife/blog/content/posts/drift.md

 title: "Model drift or how the pandemic killed thousands of predictive systems"
 date: 2020-11-16T08:01:10+02:00
 draft: false
+description: In a very near world, machine learning was more and more used.
+All of a sudden, a pandemic stroke this world.
+Machine learning crashed.
 ---

 In a very near world, machine learning was more and more used.